-Pressure Gradient Effects on Smooth- and Rough-Surface Turbulent Boundary Layers—Part II: Adverse Pressure Gradient
+Pressure Gradient Effects on Smooth and Rough Surface Turbulent Boundary Layers—Part I: Favorable Pressure Gradient

 Contributed by the Fluids Engineering Division of ASME for publication in the JOURNAL OF FLUIDS ENGINEERING.
 Manuscript received December 16, 2013; final manuscript received April 18, 2014; published online September 10, 2014.
 Assoc.
 Editor: Mark F. Tachie.

 Hyun Shin, J., and Jin Song, S. (September 10, 2014).
 "Pressure Gradient Effects on Smooth and Rough Surface Turbulent Boundary Layers—Part I: Favorable Pressure Gradient."
 ASME.
 J. Fluids Eng.
 January 2015; 137(1): 011203. https://doi.org/10.1115/1.4027474